ghc/ghc/docs/users_guide/separate_compilation.rst

 To specify multiple signatures, use a comma-separated list.
 The ``-sig-of`` parameter is required to specify the backing implementations of all home modules, even in one-shot compilation mode.
-At the moment, you must specify the full module name (package key, colon, and then module name), although in the future we may support more user-friendly syntax.
+At the moment, you must specify the full module name (unit ID, colon, and then module name), although in the future we may support more user-friendly syntax.